Namibia Tax Calculator (2026)

 Frequently asked questions

-What is the top income tax rate in Namibia?
+What is the tax-free threshold in Namibia?

 Do I have to contribute to any social funds as an employee in Namibia?